 How to press tofu

 - Wrap it in a clean kitchen towel

 - Place another plate with something heavy on top like a cast iron pan or can to help press out the liquid.

-A squeeze of lime at the end and you are ready to enjoy this incredibly healthy and delicious egg-free breakfast.
+A squeeze of lime at the end is the perfect finishing touch for this incredibly healthy and delicious egg-free breakfast.
 I love that this recipe is low-fat, cholesterol free, full of plant-based protein and just so TASTY!